djangopackages/djangopackages/docs/contributing.md

 While it's handy to provide useful code snippets in an issue, it is better for you as a developer to submit pull requests.
-By submitting pull request your contribution to Django Packages will be recorded by Github.
+By submitting pull request your contribution to Django Packages will be recorded by GitHub.

 In git it is best to isolate each topic or feature into a "topic branch".
 While individual commits allow you control over how small individual changes are made